 After a few weeks, you can retest and see if they are ready to progress to a more “neuromuscular” workout.
 With this approach, their nervous system has time to adapt to more demanding exercises.

-The Central Nervous System (CNS) can multitask more effectively and control multiple joints and muscles at once.
-Trying to give client A an exercise early on that only client B can do will be impossible.
-No matter how much you spot them, correct them, and demonstrate the exercise, their nervous system is just not ready to handle a complex exercise.
+The Central Nervous System (CNS) can multitask more effectively and simultaneously control multiple joints and muscles.
+Trying to give client A an exercise early on that only client B can be impossible.
+No matter how much you spot them, correct them, and demonstrate the practice, their nervous system is not ready to handle a complex exercise.

 Dr. Steve Young, DPT, CSCS

 Dr. Young is currently the owner of Body Solutions, a business in Voorhees, NJ, which integrates personal training, physical therapy, massage therapy, and martial arts.
 He received his BS in kinesiology from PSU and his master’s and doctorate degrees in physical therapy from Hahnemann University (now Drexel).
 He has lectured nationally to fitness professionals regarding proper training approaches.
-His latest project is changing how fitness training is done through a patent-pending process of skill assessment and program implementation called the Body Readiness Ranking System .
+His latest project is changing how fitness training is done through a patent-pending skill assessment process, and program implementation called the Body Readiness Ranking System.

 Thank you to Steve for sharing.